ServiceNow Integration - Instance Setup Guide

 Optional Steps

-Even though the previous steps are good enough to get the ServiceNow integration to work, ServiceNow doesn't set any API restriction nor scoping for their instances by default.
+Even though the previous steps are good enough to get the ServiceNow integration to work, ServiceNow doesn't set any API restriction or scoping for their instances by default.

 Instead, it provides the REST API Access Policies feature to restrict access to its API.
-It’s divided in mechanisms, but these are what we think they’re appropriate for the ServiceNow Integration:
+It’s divided into mechanisms, but these are what we think they’re appropriate for the ServiceNow Integration:

 1. Authentication Profile: defines an authentication method and a set of authentication policies